ecbassey/Python_Capstone_Project/README.md

 #### 4. Stock Operations

-Your system should be able to:
+The system should be able to:
 - Add new products
 - Update product details
 - Increase stock (restocking)